Bill Morris Seminar: Book Evaluation Training

 The William C. Morris Endowment was established in 2000 and activated in 2003 upon the death of Morris, former vice-president and director of library promotion at HarperCollins Children’s Books.
 Morris was a long-time ALSC member and friend, the recipient of the first ALSC Distinguished Service Award, and an advocate for children’s literature and librarians.
 Morris envisioned his endowment funding programs, publications, events, and/or awards that would promote excellence in children’s literature.

-The Association for Library Service to Children is seeking applications for the Bill Morris Seminar: Book Evaluation Training to be held on Friday, January 8, 2016, prior to the ALA Midwinter Meeting in Boston, Massachusetts.
+This summer, the Association for Library Service to Children will be seeking applications for the Bill Morris Seminar: Book Evaluation Training to be held on Friday, February 9, 2018, prior to the ALA Midwinter Meeting in Denver, Colorado.
 The seminar will be facilitated by ALSC member leaders including past committee members and chairs of evaluation committees, and will focus on children’s book and media evaluation.

 The ALSC William C. Morris Endowment will support those selected to attend the training seminar by offering the seminar at no charge to the attendee.
 This includes all materials, breakfast and lunch.
 To help defray additional costs for hotel and other expenses, a $300 stipend for each attendee will be provided from the Morris Endowment.

 An advisory group consisting of ALSC member leaders who have previously served and/or chaired evaluation committees will review the applications and letters of nomination to select the attendees.